-- Also refer to the following rules: - R10.6.1.3 Amberley Avenue, Escort Grove, Rangitane Park and Awapuni Racecourse Minimum Floor Level Areas; - R10.6.3.4 Awatea Stream and Jensen Street Ponding Areas; - R10.7.1.6 Limited Development land in Aokautere - Council's engineering standards for the design and construction of infrastructure and services should be referenced in the design of multi-unit residential developments.
+- Also refer to the following rules: - R10.6.1.3 Amberley Avenue, Escort Grove, Rangitane Park and Awapuni Racecourse Minimum Floor Level Areas: - R10.6.3.4 Awatea Stream and Jensen Street Ponding Areas; - R10.7.1.6 Limited Development land in Aokautere - Council's engineering standards for the design and construction of infrastructure and services should be referenced in the design of multi-unit residential developments. - A plan must be submitted to identify appropriate stormwater design for the development, and: - demonstrate how peak run-off volume is to be mitigated - how low impact development principles are applied - identify a secondary flow path.

-R10.6.3.4 Non-Notification of Multi -Unit Residential Development Activities in the Hokowhitu Lagoon Residential Area and the Aokautere Greenfield Residential Area
+R10.6.3.4 Non-Notification of Multi -Unit Residential Development Activities in the Hokowhitu Lagoon Residential Area

-Applications made for restricted discretionary consent applications under R10.6.3.3 for sites associated with Map 10.6.3.3(g) and 10.6.3.3(i) must not be publicly or limited notified, except that for sites within the Aokautere Greenfield Residential Area, Waka Kotahi New Zealand Transport Agency must be given limited notification, unless written approval has already been provided.
+Applications made for restricted discretionary consent applications under R10.6.3.3 for sites associated with Map 10.6.3.3(g) must not be publicly or limited notified.